Whether you’re watching your wallet or your waistline, here are 7 healthy eating and nutrition tips to try while you’re traveling.

 Have a go-to order for every situation

-Whether you find yourself at a corner market or headed to the drive-thru this summer, try to go for these choices recommended by the Academy of Nutrition and Dietetics and save your splurges for special meals and events:
+Whether you find yourself at a corner market or headed to the drive-thru while traveling, try to go for these choices recommended by the Academy of Nutrition and Dietetics and save your splurges for special meals and events:

 - Grocery stores and markets: Pick up pre-washed, pre-cut vegetables, hummus, yogurt, salads and fruit with peels, including oranges and bananas